Helene Schjerfbeck’s Long-Awaited Debut Arrives @ The Met

 The film opens with a shot of menstrual blood flowing into a shower drain, followed by abrupt, disjointed images from Lidia’s life.
 These flashing images only acquire their appropriate context much later.
 The sound is visceral and can feel invasive.
 And while the presumed strategy behind this is to drag you straight into Lidia’s world, in moments, it’s raucous to the point of pulling you out.

 Those flashing bits of memory place you into her mode of remembering, where certain images, like the corner of her childhood living room, and sounds, like the crack of a belt, intrude the present moment.
 It’s in this position that one can insert their own fragmented experiences.
-While many won’t recognize themselves in the precise details of Lidia’s circumstances, there is a universality to her relationship with memory—the way it arrives and interrupts.
+While many won’t recognize themselves in the precise details of Lidia’s circumstances, there is a universality to her relationship with memory.
 But as with the sound at times, the harsh editing has a piercing way of yanking you out of the film.

 A book, by nature, allows the reader to self-pace.
 Once you’re seated in a theater, however, you’re committed to enduring whatever the screen throws at you.
 Stewart throws a lot and trusts you can take it.
 Her singular vision and fearlessness in executing it is spectacular, even if at risk of being alienating.
 Stewart made the deliberate choice to stay true to her vision instead of placating a wider audience, and for that reason alone, this film is worth seeing.